 Your macros will be made up of “Modules," or files with your VBA code.
 You'll add a new module or open an existing one in the VBA Editor, then type in the code you want.
 To insert a module, click “Insert” and then click “Module”.
 You'll then see the blank space to write your code on the right.

 When you record a macro, you tell Excel to start the recording.
-Then you perform the tasks you want to be translated into VBA -code.
-When you’re done, tell Excel to stop recording and you can use this code to repeat the actions you just performed again and again.
+Then you perform the tasks you want to be translated into VBA code.
+When you’re done, tell Excel to stop recording and you can use this new macro to repeat the actions you just performed again and again.

-There are many limitations to this, so you can't automate every task or become an expert in automation by only recording.
-You'll still need to type code manually sometimes.
+There are limitations to this, so you can't automate every task or become an expert in automation by only recording.
+You'll still need to type or edit code manually sometimes.
 But it's still a handy way to get started.
 Here's how:

 1. Go to the “View” tab of the ribbon and click the tiny arrow below the “Macros” button.